INTRODUCTION

 Courtesy runners are permitted, as follows:

-1b.
-A player may run a maximum of one time per inning during a game, including extra innings.
-Thus, there is no maximum number of times a player can be a courtesy runner in a game.
+2. A player may run a maximum of one time per inning during a game to include extra innings.
+Therefore, the maximum number of times a player can be a courtesy runner in a game is equal to the total number of innings, including extra innings, to complete the game.

-1c.
-A player may run for himself in the same inning as he is a courtesy runner.
+3. A player may run for himself in the same inning that he is a courtesy runner.

-3. Any courtesy runner who is on base when his turn to bat comes up will be declared automatically out as a base runner.
-However, the same courtesy runner then immediately proceeds to take his turn at bat in the regular lineup, OR start the next inning should that out be the third out.
+5. Any courtesy runner who is on base when his turn to bat comes up will be declared automatically out as a base runner.
+However, the same courtesy runner then immediately proceeds to take his turn at bat in the regular lineup, or start the next inning should the out be recorded as the third out of the current inning.

 Bats